ozkangurhan/motokobootcamp2023/day2/questions.md

     count;
   };
 ```
-5. Write a function find_duplicates that takes an array of natural numbers and returns a new array containing all duplicate numbers.
-The order of the elements in the returned array should be the same as the order of the first occurrence in the input array.
+**5. Write a function find_duplicates that takes an array of natural numbers and returns a new array containing all duplicate numbers.
+The order of the elements in the returned array should be the same as the order of the first occurrence in the input array.**
 ```
 import Nat "mo:base/Nat";
 import Array "mo:base/Array";